ijmarshall/robotreviewer_old/README.md

        }, ...
 ```

+## Help

+Feel free to contact us on [mail@ijmarshall.com](mailto:mail@ijmarshall) with any questions.

+## More help!

+Our tech consultancy [Vortext](http://vortext.systems/) can help get RobotReviewer running on your server for you, or can provide fully-managed RobotReviewer cloud instances; [contact us](http://vortext.systems/hire-us/) for details.

 ## References

 1. Marshall, I. J., Kuiper, J., & Wallace, B. C. (2015).
 RobotReviewer: evaluation of a system for automatically assessing bias in clinical trials.
 Journal of the American Medical Informatics Association. [[doi]](http://dx.doi.org/10.1093/jamia/ocv044)
 2. Marshall, I., Kuiper, J., & Wallace, B. (2015).
 Automating Risk of Bias Assessment for Clinical Trials.
 IEEE Journal of Biomedical and Health Informatics. [[doi]](http://dx.doi.org/10.1109/JBHI.2015.2431314)
 3. Kuiper, J., Marshall, I. J., Wallace, B. C., & Swertz, M. A. (2014).
 Spá: A Web-Based Viewer for Text Mining in Evidence Based Medicine.
 In Proceedings of the European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML-PKDD 2014) (Vol. 8726, pp. 452–455).
 Springer Berlin Heidelberg. [[doi]](http://dx.doi.org/10.1007/978-3-662-44845-8_33)